clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/mixin.rst

    sudo cp [RPM] /usr/share/mix/local-rpms

-Alternatively, you can add a remote RPM repository with the following
+If you are using a remote RPM repository, use the following
 command:

 .. code-block:: bash